seb-orellana/data-business-product-management/README.md

 Developed during my first year of university.
 It uses basic file I/O and manual data parsing techniques.

 ### `v2-upgrade/`
+An upgrade from the original code built from scratch.
 ---

 ## 📝 Requirements